pfillima/fa18-516-06/project-paper/report.md

 #### Azure SQL Database

 Similar to creating the cloud-based MongoDB database, an Azure SQL Database can be used.
-For this project, a Basic pricing tier SQL Server server is used.
-The Basic pricing tier has a max total data size of two gigabytes and is under five USD per month.
+For this project, a Basic DTU-based pricing tier SQL Server server is used.
+The Basic pricing tier has a max total data size of two gigabytes and is under five USD per month [fa18-516-06-AzureSQL1].
 Once a database server is created, we need to create a database and a table to store the data.
 Within the table, we need to define type specific columns for character and numeric fields and also provide metadata columns for a primary key and creation dates.

 ![Azure SQL Server Interface](images/AzureSQL.JPG)